 Our Analysis and Test Results

 If you can stand having the bottom strap cinched down securely, the Solaris stays in place as you plunge into the water.
-Based on the discomfort we felt while wearing this tightly and sitting for long periods of time, we doubt many will be inclined to suffer through this feeling.
+Based on the discomfort we felt while wearing this tightly and sitting for long periods of time, though, we doubt many will be inclined to suffer through this feeling.
 With the bottom strap less than snug, the Solaris does ride up in the water, as you'd expect from a loose vest.
 Our 5'4" main tester found herself unable to get a proper fit in the Solaris because it's too tall for her torso, meaning it rides up every time she gets in the water.
 This added area of padding without ventilation can also make the Solaris a bit warm to paddle in on a hot day.
-While the arm areas are wide enough for a decent paddle stroke, the bulkiness of the bottom of the MTI combined with its proclivity for riding up in the water makes it hard to swim in it without hitting the sides.
+While the arm areas are wide enough for a decent paddle stroke, the bulkiness of the bottom combined with its proclivity for riding up in the water makes this vest hard to swim in it without hitting the sides.

 Retailing for a below-average price among contenders we tested, the low-scoring Solaris isn't even the cheapest PFD in this review.
-Unless you're really gaga for the features and pockets it has, we're just not convinced this price is worth what you get.
+Unless you're really gaga for the features and pockets it has, we're just not convinced the price is worth what you get.

 The MTI Solaris, unfortunately, didn't score very well in our testing and is our team's least favorite life jacket of the bunch we tested.
 It's not a terrible choice and has a lot of pockets for organizing whatever you may need on the water, but we think there are many better options available.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More